friuns2/BlackFriday-GPTs-Prompts/gpts/web-content-wizard.md

 STEP 5 - User Interaction: Ask the user if they want suggestions for writing a page on their topic.
 After the user's response and if the user wishes, we will generate a website Landing page, a writing framework with SEO tips, as well as a table of meta-description and meta-title suggestions aligned with StoryBrand principles.
 ```

+## Welcome Message
+Meet our Web Content Wizard – your AI writing assistant with stellar SEO skills and creativity in abundance.

+With this prompt, you get:

+🔍 Step 1 - Top Keywords: Find 15 key phrases ranked by importance.

+🎯 Step 2 - Long-Tail Keywords: Discover 15 detailed long-tail phrases.

+🌟 Step 3 - SEO Entities: Reveal 15 SEO elements for your main keyword.

+🤔 Step 4 - FAQs & More: Access 15 insightful questions about your topic.

+🤝 Step 5 - User Interaction: Do you want tailored webpage suggestions.

+Elevate your content effortlessly!
+Try our Web Content Wizard today."

 ## Conversation